-Id. at 44.
-Similarly, in Clemmons the ARB affirmed the ALJ's refusal to award non-local Washington, DC, rates in a case in which the relevant legal market for determining hourly rates was the Dallas-Fort Worth area.
+Similarly, in Clemmons v.
+Ameristar Airway, Inc., the ARB affirmed the ALJ's refusal to award non-local Washington, DC rates in a case in which the relevant legal market for determining hourly rates was the Dallas-Fort Worth area.
 ARB No. 11-061, ALJ No. 2004-AIR-11, at 4-5.
 The ALJ concluded that the complainant had not demonstrated the unavailability of competent local attorneys to handle the claim.
 Id.
 As a result of this decision, the ALJ also refused to reimburse the attorneys' travel expenses.
 Id. at 8-9.
-However, the ALJ also rejected respondents' suggestion that its hourly rate of \$255 was the best evidence of local rates, relying instead on a recent federal district court case that awarded \$355 an hour as the standard rate in the area, and noting the high caliber of complainant's attorneys.
+However, the ALJ rejected the suggestion by respondents' counsel that their hourly rate of \$255 was the best evidence of local rates, relying instead on a recent federal district court case that awarded \$355 per hour as the standard rate in the area, and noting the high caliber of complainant's attorneys.
 Id. at 4-5.